canada-ca/canada-ca.github.io/_posts/2019-08-23-content-design-tips.md

 ## 4. Don’t make people do math

-In the first round of our EI maternity project, only 5% of participants were able to correctly calculate the maximum amount of paid leave a mother could take after giving birth.
+In the first round of our <abbr title="Employment Insurance">EI</abbr> maternity project, only 5% of participants were able to correctly calculate the maximum amount of paid leave a mother could take after giving birth.
 The content had all the numbers you needed, but people struggled with how to put them together.
 A note pad, pencil and arithmetic skills were required to figure out the basic question every parent is asking: “How long can I stay home with my baby?”

 The project team attacked this problem on two fronts.
 First, we made an estimator using an [interactive wizard pattern](https://design.canada.ca/common-design-patterns/interactive-questions.html).
 This let people enter some basic data and get an estimate of the number of weeks and the amount of money they could expect.
 For those who prefer to see an overview of the options, we took the numbers out of paragraphs and created a simple table.
 That let people see at a glance the weeks, benefit rates and related dollar amounts for each benefit option.
 Below the table, we included 2 examples that illustrated how to do the addition.
 Showing people how to do the math and giving them a tool to help them do it increased task success for this question by 74 percentage points. (psst…5% + 74 points = 79% success).